True/False Indicate whether the

 Which of the follow statements about price discrimination is not true?

-Price discrimination increases a monopolist's profits.
+a. | Price discrimination increases a monopolist's profits. | b. | Price discrimination

-Price discrimination requires that the seller be able to separate buyers according to their willingness to pay.
+be able to separate buyers according to their willingness to pay. | d. | Perfect price

-For a monopolist to engage in price discrimination, buyers must be unable to engage in arbitrage.
+discrimination, buyers must be unable to engage in arbitrage. |

 31.

-If regulators break up a natural monopoly into many smaller firms, the cost of production
+If regulators break up a natural monopoly into many smaller firms, the cost of

-could either rise or fall depending on the elasticity of the monopolist's supply curve.
+rise. | d. | could either rise or fall depending on the elasticity of the monopolist's supply

 32.

-A monopoly is able to continue to generate economic profits in the long run because
+A monopoly is able to continue to generate economic profits in the long run

-It can control both price and output in the market.
+a. | It can control both price and output in the market. | b. | potential

-potential competitors sometimes don't notice the profits.
+competitors sometimes don't notice the profits. | c. | the monopolist is financially

-antitrust laws eliminate competitors for a specified number of years.
+powerful. | d. | antitrust laws eliminate competitors for a specified number of

-there is some barrier to entry to that market.
+years. | e. | there is some barrier to entry to that market. |

 33.